l7mp/dcontroller/doc/concepts-expression.md

 Every expression is evaluated against a **subject** object, which provides the context for data access.
 This is similar to how `.` works in a shell script or `this` in many programming languages.
 In Δ-controller, the subject is the unstructured object emitted by a source after a watched resource has changed.

 When a pipeline starts, the subject is the **compound object** produced by the `@join` stage (or the single source object if there is no join).
-As data flows through the `@aggregate` stages, the output of one stage becomes the subject for the next.
+As data flows through the pipeline stages, the output of one stage becomes the subject for the next.

 ## Accessing Data: JSONPath